carla-simulator/carla/Docs/tuto_A_add_map/add_map_source.md

 - Ensure you are using a version of CARLA that has been built from source.
 If you are using a packaged (binary) version of CARLA then follow the tutorial [here][import_map_package].
 - You should have at least two files, `<mapName>.xodr` and `<mapName>.fbx` that have been [generated][rr_generate_map] from a map editor such as RoadRunner.
 - These files should have the same value for `<mapName>` in order to be recognised as the same map.
+- You can ingest multiple maps into the same package.
+Each map should have a unique name.

 [import_map_package]: add_map_package.md
 [rr_generate_map]: generate_map_roadrunner.md